Wage and Hour Laws in South Carolina | Current South Carolina Labor Laws

 South Carolina Overtime

 South Carolina labor laws do not control the payment of overtime in the workplace.
-Federal overtime laws apply, meaning that non-exempt employees are guaranteed one and a half times their hourly pay for time worked in excess of 40 hours in one workweek.
+Federal overtime laws apply, meaning that non-exempt employees are guaranteed one and a half times their hourly regular rate for time worked in excess of 40 hours in one workweek.
 The U.S. Department of Labor enforces these policies and hears complaints against employers who are not in compliance.
 See FLSA: Overtime for more information regarding overtime requirements.

 Although there is no daily limit for overtime, the FLSA or the Fair Labor Standards Act ensures that all employees receive overtime pay for all acceptable hours worked.
 If an employer does not honor the hours you have worked beyond the 40-hour limit, you can file a claim with the South Carolina Department of Labor for unpaid overtime.